Food irradiation: Better quality

 Irradiation leaves a product with qualities (sensory and chemical) that are more similar to unprocessed food than any preservation method that can achieve a similar degree of preservation.

 Not radioactive

-Irradiated food does not become radioactive; only power levels that are incapable of causing significant induced radioactivity are used for food irradiation.
-In the United States this limit is deemed to be 4 mega electron volts for electron beams and x-ray sources – cobalt-60 or caesium-137 sources are never energetic enough to be of concern.
-Particles below this energy can never be strong enough to modify the nucleus of the targeted atom in the food, regardless of how many particles hit the target material, and so radioactivity can not be induced.
+Irradiated food does not become radioactive; only particle energies that are incapable of causing significant induced radioactivity are used for food irradiation.
+In the United States this limit is 4 mega electron volts (MEV) for electron beams and x-ray sources—cobalt-60 or caesium-137 sources are never energetic enough to induce radioactivity.
+Particles below this energy can never be energetic enough to modify the nucleus of the targeted atom in the food, regardless of how many particles hit the target material, and so radioactivity can not be induced.

 Dosimetry

 The radiation absorbed dose is the amount energy absorbed per unit weight of the target material.
 Dose is used because, when the same substance is given the same dose, similar changes are observed in the target material(Gy or J/kg).
 Dosimeters are used to measure dose, and are small components that, when exposed to ionizing radiation, change measurable physical attributes to a degree that can be correlated to the dose received.
 Measuring dose (dosimetry) involves exposing one or more dosimeters along with the target material.

 For purposes of legislation doses are divided into low (up to 1 kGy), medium (1 kGy to 10 kGy), and high-dose applications (above 10 kGy).
 High-dose applications are above those currently permitted in the US for commercial food items by the FDA and other regulators around the world, though these doses are approved for non commercial applications, such as sterilizing frozen meat for NASA astronauts (doses of 44 kGy) and food for hospital patients.

 The ratio of the maximum dose permitted at the outer edge (Dmax) to the minimum limit to achieve processing conditions (Dmin) determines the uniformity of dose distribution.
 This ratio determines how uniform the irradiation process is.